Re-Aged Debt Disputes: Fix an Incorrect Date of Delinquency Fast

 Re-Aged Debt Dispute Process

 Write to each bureau citing “illegal re-aging of old debts” and attach proof (old bills, charge-off notices).
-Reference FCRA rules on re-aging debts (§ 611 & § 623(a)(5)).
-CRAs have 30 days to reinvestigate.
+Reference the FCRA prohibition on reporting obsolete debts found in 15 U.S.C. § 1681c.
+CRAs have 30-45 days to reinvestigate.

-Think a debt collector changed your delinquency date?
-Need to know how to remove re-aged debt from credit report fast?
-Consumer Litigation Associates can help.
-Call (757) 930-3660 or Click Her to Start a free case review.
+If inaccurate, obsolete information is reporting on your credit, Consumer Litigation Associates can help.
+Call (757) 930-3660 or Click Here to Start a free case review.

 • Fair Credit Reporting Act, 15 U.S.C. §§ 1681c(a), 1681i, 1681n, 1681s-2(a)(5) (2022).